dhicks6345789/web-console/README.md

 A simple bash [build script](https://github.com/dhicks6345789/web-console/blob/master/build.sh) is available in the root of the source tree (or a [batch file](https://github.com/dhicks6345789/web-console/blob/master/build.bat) if you're building on Windows).

-### Releases
+### By Downloading Releases

-You can download specific releases from the Github [releases page](https://github.com/dhicks6345789/web-console/releases).
+If you don't want to build the source yourself you can download specific releases from the Github [releases page](https://github.com/dhicks6345789/web-console/releases).

-If you don't want to build the source yourself but you want the very latest version (built nightly from the Github source, might have bugs), you can download nightly builds:
+If you want the very latest version (built nightly from the Github source, might have bugs), you can download nightly builds:

 | Platform         | Binary
 | ---------------- | ----------------------------------------------------------------------- |